containers/podman-desktop/website/docs/onboarding/kubernetes/creating-a-lima-instance-with-podman-desktop.md

      $ limactl start template://k8s
      ```

-   - To select the number of CPUs, the memory, and the disk size, add the `--set` option to the `limactl start` command:
+   - To select the number of CPUs, the memory, and the disk size, add the options to the `limactl start` command:

      ```shell-session
-     --set='.cpus = 4 | .memory = "4GiB" | .disk = "100GiB"'
+     --cpus=4 --memory=4 --disk=100
      ```

 2. Wait for the instance to start, and restart the Lima extension.